Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 When Conservative Care Isn’t Enough

 If symptoms persist despite optimised conservative care, referral to an orthopaedic surgeon may be considered.
-Total hip replacement is typically reserved for those with significant pain and clearly reduced quality of life, but decision‑making is individual and shared between patient and clinician.
+Total hip replacement is typically reserved for those with significant pain and a clearly reduced quality of life.
+However, decision-making is individual and should be shared between the patient and clinician.

 What You Can Do This Week